+This method has shown significant improvements in the number of iterations required for convergence, making it a valuable addition to our variational quantum attack algorithms.
+This transformation was used in our experiments to optimize the parameters of the VQAA ansatz for the S-DES, S-AES, and Blowfish cryptanalysis, resulting in faster convergence and improved optimization stability.

+The plane rotations method also starts with a point \( P \) in \( (n + 1) \)-dimensional space defined by the cost function and Cartesian coordinates.
+But instead of transforming to hyperspherical coordinates, a \( (n + 1) \)-dimensional rotation of the axis is performed.
+This is particularly useful for escaping local minima or Barren plateaus in the cost function landscape.
+The rotation angle can also be variable, offering flexibility in navigating the optimization landscape.
 Both methods extend the variables to a higher-dimensional space, including the cost function as an extra dimension.
 This allows for smoother and sometimes also more efficient optimizations.
-For further details on the practical implementation of these enhancements in the context of quantum machine learning algorithms, we refer the reader to Ref.\cite{rotaxis}.
+Plane rotations were tested as an alternative to hyperspherical coordinates for the S-DES and S-AES algorithms, demonstrating flexibility in escaping barren plateaus, although their computational overhead made them less efficient for larger keys.
+For further details on the practical implementation of these enhancements in the context of quantum machine learning algorithms, we refer the reader to \cite{rotaxis}.